pablo-meier/Pablog/posts/2018-01-02-towards-a-more-open-web.md

 - Beefed up and started using my [Feedly][11] account more.

-### What am I doing in addition?
-What's on the roadmap?
+<h3 id="what-am-i-doing-in-addition-whats-on-the-roadmap">What am I doing in addition?
+What's on the roadmap?</h3>

 - Something like a newsletter.
 I'd like to enable folks to subscribe to posts in batches via email, like a digest, so one doesn't have to check back all the